jin0g/ap_vector/README_en.md

 ## Sample Code

 Sample code can be found in `main.cc`.
 It contains test code that covers the full functionality, so please refer to it for understanding the implementation details and usage.

+## Acknowledgements

+This project was created entirely with the help of ChatGPT.